interkosmos/fortran-sdl2/README.md

 Fortran 2003/2008, using `iso_c_binding`.

 ## Build
-Use the Makefile to build the interface:
+Use BSD make to build the interface:
 ```
 $ make sdl2
 ```